BY CK Lam

-Yee Heong Restaurant is a great place to enjoy a Chinese meal.
+Yee Heong Restaurant is a great place for a Chinese meal.
 It is one of the Chinese restaurants in Campbell Street, Georgetown that not only serves dim sum for breakfast but also Chu Char for lunch and dinner.

 Over a period of time, we have been having our lunch and dinner at this Chinese restaurant which is located right opposite the morning wet market.
 The menu is expansive, with plenty of Chinese dishes!